Medically Reviewed by Valerie Smith, RN

 1.Rule out a treatable medical condition

-Research has not yet identified a single cause for TATT, so before starting any effort to boost your energy, it’s imperative to see your healthcare provider to rule out a treatable medical condition.
+Research has not yet identified a single cause for TATT, and it’s imperative to see your healthcare provider to rule out a treatable medical condition.

 Stress, disease, or conditions such as fibromyalgia, rheumatoid arthritis, diabetes, or adrenal dysfunction can all contribute to chronic exhaustion.

 There’s no overstating how restorative a restful night’s sleep can be.
 Establish a bedtime routine to maximize your success in getting seven to nine hours of good quality sleep.